camlab-bioml/rakaia/README.md

 found in the documentation: https://camlab-bioml.github.io/rakaia-doc/docs/cli

-The current version of rakaia can also be checked on the command line with the following (v0.4.0 or later):
+The current version of rakaia can also be checked on the command line:

 ```
 rakaia -v